-- A. Provides visibility into the status of the network to identify areas that may be experiencing outages. - B. Allows users to view on-demand reports on locations scheduled for planned maintenance. - C. Enables notifications of outages based on the severity level.
+- A. Provides visibility into the status of the network to identify areas that may be experiencing outages.
+In the Standard View, higher severity unplanned outages are indicated by a red shading over the network market area(s) impacted by the outage.
+It does not mean the entire area shaded in red is impacted by the outage, but simply that the outage is occurring somewhere within the red shaded area. - B. Allows users to view on-demand reports on locations scheduled for planned maintenance. - C. Enables users to subscribe to receive notifications of unplanned network outages.
 Notifications may be sent via SMS text, email, or the FirstNet Assist app.
 Users must subscribe to each desired notification method by entering contact information and target network market locations to receive alerts. - D. Includes additional layers that can be toggled on/off that provide awareness on conditions such as weather, active fire incidents, flooding, drought, wind, traffic, and hospital trauma center locations.